Katharsis appeared in comics Gail Simone wrote for DC, from 2012 to 2014.

 - Height: 5’7″ (1.70m).
 Weight: 135 lbs.
 (61 Kg.).

 Katharsis is a trained police officer.

 She’s an aggressive, nasty fighter with good pain tolerance and a remarkable power of recovery.
 She can take on a trained boxer well above her weight.
 However, she’s clearly not as good as Batgirl (Barbara Gordon).

 She has a gift with mechanics, and perhaps more advanced tech.
 She thus built herself a pair of artificial wings in her garage.
 What actually allows them to defy gravity is unclear.

 Her wings are fully functional, and there are additional control surfaces along her boots.
 The latter fold back behind her calves when she’s not airborne.

 The articulated “arms” of the wings are stronger than Katharsis herself.
 They can be used in sweeping movements to bash opponents back when outnumbered.

-Early on she was armed with a spiked club.
-This later evolved to a sort of scimitar, albeit one with an elongated handle.
-This weapon varies from page to page, and is sometimes closer close to a dao, a glaive, a naginata or some fantasy broad-curved-blade-on-a-haft.
+Early on she wielded a spiked club.
+She switched to a sort of scimitar, albeit one with an elongated handle.
+This weapon varies from page to page, and is sometimes closer close to a dao, a glaive, a naginata.
+Or some fantasy broad-curved-blade-on-a-haft.